JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

     </group>
 ```

-After performing the steps described above the action group and its content will be available in the **Tools** menu.
+After performing the steps described above, the action group and its content will be available in the **Tools** menu.
 The underlying `PopupDialogAction` implementation is reused for two entries in the **Tools** menu:
 * Once for the top menu entry **Tools \| Pop Dialog Action** with the action `id` equal to `org.intellij.sdk.action.PopupDialogAction` as set in the [Creating Actions](/tutorials/action_system/working_with_custom_actions.md#registering-an-action-with-the-new-action-form) tutorial.
 * A section time for the menu entry **Tools \| Static Grouped Actions \| A Group Action** with the action `id` equal to `org.intellij.sdk.action.GroupPopDialogAction`.

 ![Simple Action Group](img/grouped_action.png){:width="550px"}

 ## Implementing Custom Action Group Classes
 In some cases, the specific behavior of a group of actions needs to depend on the context.
 The solution is analagous to making a [single action entry dependent on context](working_with_custom_actions.md#extending-the-update-method).

 The steps below show how to make a group of actions available and visible if certain conditions are met.
 In this case, the condition is having an instance of an editor is available.
 This condition is needed because the custom action group is added to an IntelliJ menu that is only enabled for editing.

 ### Extending DefaultActionGroup
 The [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java) is an implementation of [`ActionGroup`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionGroup.java).
 The `DefaultActionGroup` class is used to add child actions and separators between them to a group.
-This class is used if a set of actions belonging to the group does not change at runtime, which is the majority of cases.
+This class is used if a set of actions belonging to the group does not change at runtime.

-As an example, extend [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java)
-to create the `CustomDefaultActionGroup` class in the `action_basics` code sample:
+As an example, extend [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java)  to create the `CustomDefaultActionGroup` class in the `action_basics` code sample:

 ```java
   public class CustomDefaultActionGroup extends DefaultActionGroup {